mzamith/jasmine-test-cases/README.md

 ### Jasmine-JQuery

-Jasmine-jquery is a way to include Layout Testing into Jamine Testing through a seires of custom matchers.
+Jasmine-jquery is a way to include Layout Testing into Jamine Testing through a sieres of custom matchers.

 Read more [here](https://github.com/velesin/jasmine-jquery)